Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Artin-Schelter regularity for locally finite algebras

 Now by standard Morita theory, to see that $U$ is invertible it suffices to show that the map $\phi$ in the diagram above is an isomorphism.
 Since $U$ is a left progenerator, $_A U$ is torsionfree and so the map $\phi$ is injective.
 The map $\overline{\phi}$ is an isomorphism since $V$ is an invertible $(S, S)$-bimodule; in particular, $\overline{\phi}$ is surjective.
 Then $\phi$ is surjective by Nakayama's Lemma.
 Hence $\phi$ is an isomorphism as required. \end{proof}

 We need the following fact concerning minimal complexes of projectives.
 Similar results are well-known for complexes over certain kinds of rings but we are unaware of a reference that works in the generality we need here.
 If $P^{\bullet}$ is a complex of graded projective left modules over a locally finite graded algebra $A$ with graded Jacobson radical $J = J(A)$, we say $P$ is \emph{minimal} if $\im d_n \subseteq J P^{n-1}$ for all $n$.
 This is equivalent to the complex $S \otimes_A P^{\bullet}$ having all of its differentials equal to $0$, where $S= A/J$.
-Note that if $P^{\bullet} \to M$ is a graded projective resolution of the module $M$, then it is a minimal graded projective resolution if and only if $P^{\bullet}$ is a minimal complex. \begin{lemma} Let $A$ be a locally finite graded algebra, with graded Jacobson radical $J = J(A)$.
-Let $S= A/J$ and assume that $S$ is separable.
-Let $P^\bullet$ be a bounded complex of graded projective left $A$-modules, where each $P^i$ is left bounded and locally finite, but not necessarily finitely generated as an $A$-module.
-Then $P^{\bullet}$ is quasi-isomorphic to a bounded minimal complex of projectives $Q^{\bullet}$. \end{lemma} \begin{proof} Without loss of generality we can assume that $P^{\bullet}$ has the form $0 \to P^0 \overset{d^0}{\to} P^1 \to \dots \overset{d^{n-1}}{\to} P^n \to 0$.
-As already pointed out in Theorem~\ref{thm:homologically smooth}, since $S$ is separable, by Wedderburn-Malcev we can identify $S$ with a subalgebra of $A_0$ so that $S \to A_0 \to A_0/J(A_0)$ is the identity.
-In particular, all graded $A$-modules are then canonically graded $S$-modules.
+Note that if $P^{\bullet} \to M$ is a graded projective resolution of the module $M$, then it is a minimal graded projective resolution if and only if $P^{\bullet}$ is a minimal complex.